Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_hard/guide.en-gb.md

 > [!alert]
 >
 > This RAID controller card is deprecated.
-We highly recommend that you contact OVHcloud Support to schedule an intervention to replace the RAID controller with a MegaRaid controller, as 3ware RAID controllers are proven to be rather unstable.
+We highly recommend that you contact [OVHcloud Support teams](https://help.ovhcloud.com/csm?id=csm_get_help) to schedule an intervention to replace the RAID controller with a MegaRaid controller, as 3ware RAID controllers are proven to be rather unstable.
 This type of intervention requires a reinstallation of your server.
 Be sure to backup your data first.
 >

 ## Go further